subugoe/typo3-pazpar2/README.markdown

 * language - ISO 639-2/B language code (not part of standard tmarc.xsl), German and English language names are included in the JavaScript
 * abstract (not part of standard tmarc.xsl)
 * creator (used for Guide links)
-* catalogue-url (URL linking to the catalogue web page for that record, built using the stylesheets ard setup for the various targets.)
+* catalogue-url (URL linking to the catalogue web page for that record, built using the stylesheets and setup for the various targets.)
+* parent-catalogue-url (URL linking to the catalogue web page for related records to the current record, typically the containing parent collection.)
 * subject
 * mapscale (not part of standard tmarc.xsl), display the scale of maps and potentially draw the region covered by the map on an interactive map on the web page